kweimann/cruiser/README.md

   expeditions: [neverending]
 ```

 As you can see, you only need to provide the origin and the fleet in order to setup an expedition.
 Once defined, you can add expeditions to the list in the bot configuration.
-Cruiser will first validate your expeditions and then manage them for as long as the you want it to.
+Cruiser will first validate your expeditions and then manage them for as long as you want it to.
+Additionally, Cruiser watches over the galaxy in case your expeditions create debris and sends pathfinders to harvest it.

 Below is a list of all valid ship names: